yashpratapsinghthakur/Mobile-Price-Classification-ML/README.md

 ---

 ## Best Model
+- Logistic Regression​ Justification:​
-**Logistic Regression** was selected as the best model because:
+- Logistic Regression was selected as the best model because:​
-- Highest test accuracy (97.5%)
+1. It achieved the highest test accuracy (97.5%)​
-- Lowest error rate
-- Balanced precision, recall, and F1-score
+2. It had the lowest error percentage (2.5%)​
-- Consistent performance across all price ranges
+3. It showed consistent performance across all classes​
-- Good generalization in cross-validation
+4. Precision, recall, and F1-score were uniformly high​
+5. The confusion matrix showed minimal misclassification​
+6. The model generalized well during cross-validation​
+7. It is computationally efficient and easy to interpret​

 ---

 ## Files in This Repository
 - `ml_project.ipynb` → Complete Google Colab notebook with code and outputs
 - `presentation.pptx` → Project presentation slides
-- `project_report.pdf` → Detailed project report
+- `project_report.docx` → Detailed project report
+- '

 ---